 I love CrossFit.
 It’s the anti-Curves: No 2-pound pink dumbbells; no scales; no mirrors; no money funneled into right-wing politics.
 Just weight platforms; weight vests; long skinny weights; fat round weights; weights strung from ropes.
 Some chin-up bars.
 Tractor tires.

-I don’t hear much dysmorphic body talk among female CrossFitters.
+I don’t hear much dysmorphic body talk among female CrossFitters at my gym.
 Not a lot of noise re: thigh circumference*.
 We focus more on what our bodies can do, and although there is a CrossFit body ideal (defined; sinewy) few women are trying to ensmallen.
 They do the workouts; lift the weights; and let everything fall where it may.
 Very good.

 But I do notice a different kind of obsessive self-abegnation dressed up to look like passion, e.g. pushing until you get hurt.
 Injury somehow makes you a serious CF athlete.
 Many trainers (mostly young men) encourage lifters to push more and more weight — even after they lose their form — while the rest of the class yells “GO YEAH YOU GOT THIS YOU GOT THIS” from the sidelines.
 (I hate yelling at people as much as I hate being yelled at).